The Caribbean is the perfect destination for families offering sun, sea and sand in a range of accommodation set in stunning locations

-The Caribbean is an archipelago of more than 7000 islands which stretches from the east coast of Florida to the northern tip of South America.
 The most popular destinations for families with babies and younger children include Aruba, Bermuda, Bonaire, the Bahamas, the Cayman Islands, the British Virgin Islands, Puerto Rico, Trinidad & Tobago, St Martin/ St Kitts, the Dominican Republic, Jamaica and Barbados.

 Each island offers something different for families, you can visit dolphins or even swim with them, explore a pirate ship or just lie back and enjoy the pristine, white, sandy beaches.
 Many of the islands have a myriad of activities for children (see below).